 Charles & Ray Eames, 1950

 For the Dining Height Armchair Wood Base (DAW), Charles and Ray Eames combined the organically shaped shell with a four-legged wooden base.
-This mix of plastic and wood lends the classic design a certain warmth and casual appeal – particularly when mixed with the optional seat cushion.
+The pairing of plastic and wood gives this classic design a certain warmth and casual appeal – particularly when mixed with the optional seat cushion.

 Seat shell (Eames Fiberglass Armchair)